ManiAm/primes-cpp/README.md

     docker exec -it primes-cpp bash

+To run `clang-format` in verification mode:

+    make format-check

+It checks that all source files comply with the project’s `.clang-format` style.
+The command fails with an error if formatting is incorrect.
+It does not modify any files.

+To run `clang-format` in in-place mode:

+    make format

+It automatically rewrites all source files to match the style rules in `.clang-format`.

-To run the code formatting and linting checks:
+To run `cpplint`:

     make lint

-If linting does not pass, you can auto-apply formatting:

-    make format
+It reports style and convention issues beyond formatting (e.g., include order, naming, header guards).
+It does not modify files, only prints warnings or errors.

-Run static code analysis using cppcheck:
+To run static code analysis using `cppcheck`:

     make static

 The output is saved into `cppcheck.xml` file.

-Compiles the app:
+To compile the app:

     make -j build

-Run the app:
+To run the app:

     ./build/bin/demo